ArturTomasiak/library-management/readme.md

   - [IntelliJ](#intellij)

 ## Overview
-This project provides a web-based library management system where users can explore books and their categories.
-The backend is powered by Java, while PostgreSQL serves as the database.
+This project provides a web-based library management system where users can lend and return books with a main page where one can discover books by their categories.
+The backend is powered by Java Spring Maven, while PostgreSQL serves as the database.

 ## Prerequisites
 Before running the project, ensure you have the following installed: